k0luchiy/LumeNote/development_overview.md

 ## 1. Core Philosophy & Vision

-The primary goal of Lumenote is to provide a responsive, powerful, and personal AI assistant on Telegram.
-The key architectural driver is **asynchronous, non-blocking operation**.
-A user performing a simple, fast action (like asking a question) should **never** be blocked by another user performing a long, slow action (like generating a podcast).
+The primary goal of Lumenote is to provide a responsive, powerful, and autonomous AI research assistant on Telegram.
+The key architectural driver is **asynchronous, non-blocking operation, with a strict separation of concerns**.
+A user performing a simple, fast action should **never** be blocked by another user performing a long, slow action (like discovering and ingesting web sources).

-This philosophy led to the decoupled, multi-component architecture centered around a job queue.
+This philosophy led to the decoupled, multi-component architecture centered around a Celery job queue, where the `bot` service acts as a pure "receptionist" and the `worker` service is the "workhorse".

 ## 2. System Architecture

 Lumenote is not a monolithic application.
-It is a distributed system orchestrated by Docker Compose, composed of four primary services and three persistent data volumes.
+It is a distributed system orchestrated by Docker Compose, composed of three primary services and two persistent data volumes.
+The original Piper TTS service has been deprecated in favor of the Google Gemini TTS API.

 ### Diagram